Pali and Sanskrit are closely related languages which both originate from India.

 guṇa | गुण (guṇa) | a quality |

 The term Prakrit comes from the Sanskrit word « प्राकृत » (prākṛta) which means “natural” or “ordinary”.
-Pali is among the best known languages from this group. (see [1], [2])
+Pali is among the best-known languages from this group. (see [1], [2])

 Many prefixes used in Pali are similar to the corresponding Sanskrit prefix.

-In both Pali and Sanskrit, the prefix « a- » means “not”.
+In both of these languages, the prefix « a- » means “not”:

 References: